Clemapfel/rat_game/DESIGN.md

 `on_equip` modifies a non-battle properties of the wearer when it is equipped in the inventory menu.
 Changes include modifying the number of move / equipment slots, adding / disabling an intrinsic move, applying a non-flat stat buff, etc.

 ## 2.x AI & Enemy Design

+## 2.x UI

+### 2.x.1 In-Battle UI

+During any point in battle, the following information should be available to the player.

+For each party member:

++ current hp and max hp
++ exact speed stat
++ current attack, defense and speed level
++ priority
++ list of all status ailments

+For each enemy:

++ current attack, defense, and speed level, unless it is 0
++ priority
++ list of all status ailments

+By using $PROFs `ANALYZE`, the following information also becomes available

++ current hp divided by max hp, in %

+One one side of the screen, the priority queue should be shown.
+This is the